Instagram FeedLoad More

-For the more modern approach, there is Pro Tools everywhere and HD-3 in all three large studios.
-The Saltmine recently added their ifth room which they call “The Bungalow.”
+For the more modern approach, there is Pro Tools 11-12 HD 64 Bit in all three large studios.
+The Saltmine recently added their fifth room which they call “The Bungalow.”
 The Bungalow is a “live-in” overdub room/patio home.
-This 1,300 square foot bungalow will house ive people comfortably including a master bedroom suite, bunkroom with three beds, kitchen, lounge and two bathrooms along with a great overdub space with Pro Tools and monitors.
+This 1,300 square foot bungalow will house five people comfortably including a master bedroom suite, bunkroom with three beds, kitchen, lounge and two bathrooms along with a great overdub space with Pro Tools and monitors.
 So, if you have a great idea in the middle of the night, you don’t have to wait to next morning record it.
 The Bungalow also has a private yard if an artist wants to bring their pet.
 Studio D known as “The Villa” has a similar setup anchored by previous owner David Foster’s SSL 4056 G that was installed at The Saltmine by the Desk Doctor.
 This studio is coupled with its own living space, private bedroom, kitchen and rehearsal area complete with JBL PA system, large mirrors and kickback space.

 Reprinted from Music Business Registry

 If Jim Morrison lived long enough to see this desert studio dream vision, he would of recorded at The Saltmine.
 The Saltmine Studio Oasis is a dream come true for those seeking a unique recording experience.
 This complex has ﬁve separate recording facilities that has everything from a 50-channel vintage Neve tracking room (Studio A) to a classic SSL 6064 E/G+ (Studio B).
 Also available is an abundance of tracking and mixing gear and complimenting both main studios are Studer and ATR analog tapes machines.